jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ## Method Prototypes for Classes

-If you wish to have a method prototype in a class, you have to use namespace syntax to define it elsewhere.
-This is particularly useful for breaking a class into multiple files.
+If you wish to use a method prototype in a class, you must use namespace syntax to define the method elsewhere.
+This is particularly useful for breaking classes into multiple files.
 It is common to declare the class in a header file and then implement the functions in a cpp file.